Terms of Reference

 The Working Party has been taking a close interest in development of the guideline and its application in practice.
 We met with representatives of the Sentencing Council in February to talk through the final version of the guideline, prior to implementation.
 We responded to the Sentencing Council's consultation in summer 2013.
 The response is available below.

 Civil Sanctions: New regulations that came into force on 6 April 2015 make it possible for the Environment Agency to accept enforcement undertakings to deal with offences under the Environmental Permitting Regulations, instead of prosecuting them.
-UKELA welcomes this move as the first extension of civil sanctions to mainstream environmental offences, albeit we would have preferred to have seen a wider range of civil sanctions made available: see our correspondence with the government on this issue.
+UKELA welcomes this move as the first extension of civil sanctions to mainstream environmental offences, albeit we would have preferred to have seen a wider range of civil sanctions made available.

 The Working Party is keen to see the guidance on the use of enforcement undertakings updated to address general issues connected to their use, as well as points specific to environmental permitting offences.
 We are in touch with Defra and the Environment Agency on this issue.
 We set out our key points in this note to the Environment Agency.